Make more money in the hair industry, without raising your prices?!

-As a hairstylist who knows how to get sh*t done — with a bit of sparkle while you’re at it! — there are plenty of other tricks out there for making more money per appointment without a price bump.
+As a hairstylist or beauty pro who knows how to get sh*t done — with a bit of sparkle while you’re at it! — there are plenty of tricks out there for making more money in the hair industry without a price bump.

 - Increase Your Average Tip Percentage

 - Bonus: Additional Resources to Help Boost Revenue

 How to Make More Money in the Hair Industry — Without Raising Your Prices

 Simply put: it’s important to personalize each appointment to each client.
 Not every client expects the same kind of experience for their service, so knowing how to handle each client will help make the client’s experience unique.

 This sometimes comes down to reading body language and verbal cues to help you gauge a first-time client — which can be a little tricky.
 But asking questions and welcoming new clients is always a great place to start.